rtm223/RTMSDF/Docs/Generation/Bitmaps.md

 ### Single Channel
 **Single Channel** SDFs are a greyscale texture holding 1 SDF.
 This is likely to be the most common kind of SDF you generate and will be the default if you import an single channel source file.

 > NOTE: Unreal Engine currently treats all .psd as RGBA, even if they are in Greyscale mode.
-The data is there, unreal just ignores it.
-For now, the plugin assumes a PSD is going to be single channel.
+For now, the plugin assumes a PSD should be treated as single channel.
 If this is not the intent, you can change the SDF `Format` setting and reimport.
 Future reimports will respect that choice

 ### Separate Channels
 **Separate Channels** SDFs allow you to specify how to treat each channel of the source data.
 Per-channel options are